DavidRaab/Sq/README.md

 It is planned to implement **Discriminated Unions**.

 Instead of classes, typing is done with an Structural Typing approach.
-It is available under `Sq::Type` but not completed and documented yet.
+It is available under `Sq::Type` but not fully documented yet.
 This can be used as an argument validator or even as a testing tool.

 Under `Sq::Parser` there is a Combinator based approach to parsing.
 It is already usuable and can be used for certain things but sill lacks some